adepel80/HubIT-Limited-Dashboard/README.md

 female acuumulated the least sales with 46% which amount to £10, 027, 425
 ![image](https://github.com/user-attachments/assets/690c6f36-e351-4c1d-a14b-f4b57bd0c210)

-SALES METRIC CALCULATION: Key performance metrics, such as total revenue, REVENUE X, cost price, average order value, and top-selling products, are calculated.
+SALES METRIC CALCULATION: Key performance metrics, such as total revenue, average revenue, maximum revenue, count of countries, total customers was calculated
 TIME SERIES ANALYSIS: Time-based patterns are time intelligence was calculated, extracting the necessary information from the order date and sales information
 # FINAL DASHBOARD